 I also approve of the fact that it teaches you how to tune-in to your body, and figure out how it reacts to certain foods.
 It can help you determine if you’re intolerant to individual foods or food groups.
 If you really pay attention, Whole30 can help you pinpoint whether or not the foods you eat are impacting your skin, digestion, mood, energy levels and weight.

 Another aspect of Whole30 that I’m on board with is its focus on eating whole foods.
 Let’s be honest, the Standard American Diet (SAD) is extremely high in processed junk foods, refined carbs and nutrient-poor foods overall.
-Most people need more nutrient-dense foods in their diets, such as fruits, veggies, minimally processed meats, etc. which the Whole30 is a proponent of.
-This is not typical of many mainstream diets that often promote meal replacements shakes or frozen TV dinners that are completely unsatisfying, lack nutrients and are definitely not the types of foods I would recommend anyone to eat for an extended period of time.
-However, I DO recommend for people to eat as many whole, nutrient-dense foods as possible, as part of their LIFESTYLE and not just a “quick-fix.”
+Most people need more nutrient-dense foods in their diets, such as fruits, veggies, minimally processed meats, and the like which the Whole30 is a proponent of.
+This is not typical of many mainstream diets that often promote meal replacement shakes or frozen TV dinners that are completely unsatisfying, lack nutrients and are definitely not foods I would recommend anyone to eat.
+However, I do recommend for people to eat as many whole, nutrient-dense foods as possible, as part of their lifestyle and not just a “quick-fix.”

 Lastly, I like that the founders emphasize that Whole30 is not “forever.”
-It’s meant to be followed for the short-term, which is good because of all of its restrictions.
+It’s meant to be followed for the short-term, which is a plus because of all of its restrictions.

 Whole30 and Weight Loss